Good Grief

 "Yay!"
 She wrote.

 The hours and days I spent with her in the hospital were simultaneously some of the most meaningful and terrible of my life.
-When she died, my heart cracked open at its core and every emotion I had ever felt came flooding from the fracture.
+When she died, my heart cracked open at its core, and every emotion I had ever felt came flooding from the fracture.
 It was all I could do to keep from drowning in the deluge.

-That fall and winter was a sludge of shock, trauma, and deep sorrow.
+That fall and winter were a sludge of shock, trauma, and deep sorrow.
 There was the usual outpouring of support immediately following her death, but as the space between the loss and the present grew, things became quieter.
 It was in that quiet that I often wondered what it would be like to live as this new person I was becoming.
 A person with a fractured heart.
 A person with grief.

 A New Roommate